jacksun12/AdapQNet/tensor_analysis/README.md

 3. Some layers may exceed memory limits under all precision options
 4. It's recommended to test with larger thresholds first, then gradually adjust

-### Tensor Latency Predictor
+### Dual-Core Tensor Memory Filter
-1. Latency coefficients are based on actual hardware performance data
+1. All notes from single-core version apply
-2. MMACs calculation considers layer-specific parameters (kernel size, stride, padding, groups)
+2. Dual-core combinations include all possible pairs of precision options
-3. Precision mapping should match the actual model architecture
+3. Memory requirements for dual-core are the sum of two precision requirements
-4. Results provide both layer-wise and total latency analysis
+4. Provides comprehensive analysis for both single-core and dual-core architectures

 ## Use Cases